 "I think we have 11 losses by one goal," Pominville said. "[They] could have been easily points for us.
 I think we don't want to be the team that cracks first when the game's on the line, and at times we have been, and it's cost us points and cost us games.
 But I don't think on any given night you can expect an easy night and easy points because it's just not going to happen that way."

 Ryan Miller likely will start in goal after watching from the bench Tuesday.
 He said he noticed more detail-oriented teammates.

 "We connected, we got up ice, we got the puck in," Miller said.
 "It's amazing how it translates to a game where we can get a lead. …

 "It just comes down to, for us, it's not going to matter who we're playing against.
 Our habits have to be our own.
 We have to go out and play the way we've been playing."

 Who's hot: Maple Leafs forward Nazem Kadri had three assists Wednesday, giving him five in the past two games playing on a line with Lupul.
 Forward Phil Kessel has a five-game points streak (four goals, four assists). … Ott has five points in his past six games.
 Forward Tyler Ennis has three points in the past two games.
 Hodgson is plus-4 in March after entering the month minus-5.

-Injury report: The Maple Leafs have no injuries. … Sabres defenseman Andrej Sekera (upper body) is day-to-day.
+Injury report: The Maple Leafs have no injuries. … Vanek (lower body) is out for the Sabres and defenseman Andrej Sekera (upper body) is day-to-day.